 Toggles, on the other hand, offer designers the chance to further personalize the UI in a way that matches the rest of a website.
 Simply put, they make a website look more “put-together” than a bland checkbox.
 Plus, they are a great opportunity to integrate some helpful micro-interactions, as well.

 And we’re starting to see toggle switches evolve from their more simplistic beginnings.
-Today, we’ll introduce you to some exciting examples of how designers are bringing more fun to these elements while still maintaining their utility.
+Today, we’ll introduce you to some exciting examples of how designers bring more fun to these elements while still maintaining their utility.

 This racetrack-inspired switch is a great example of how some creativity can turn a simple form element into something that further extends your branding message.
 Imagine using something like this to encourage users to opt-in to a newsletter.
 This extra effort could provide that little bit of motivation the user needs to make their decision.